Change of basis: In terms of linear maps

-Normally, a matrix represents a linear map, and the product of a matrix and a column vector represents the function application of the corresponding linear map to the vector whose coordinates form the column vector.
+Usually, a matrix represents a linear map, and the product of a matrix and a column vector represents the function application of the corresponding linear map to the vector whose coordinates form the column vector.
 The change-of-basis formula is a specific case of this general principle, although this is not immediately clear from its definition and proof.

-When one says that a matrix represents a linear map, one refers implicitly to bases of implied vector spaces, and to the fact that the choice of a basis induces an isomorphism between a vector space and F^{n}, where F is the field of scalars.
-When only one basis is considered for each vector space, it is worth to leave this isomorphism implicit, and to work up to an isomorphism.
+When one says that a matrix represents a linear map, one refers implicitly to bases of implied vector spaces, and to the fact that the choice of a basis induces a linear isomorphism between a vector space and $F^n$, where F is the ground field of scalars.
+When only one basis is considered for each vector space, it is convenient to leave this isomorphism implicit, and to work up to an isomorphism.
 As several bases of the same vector space are considered here, a more accurate wording is required.

-Let F be a field, the set $F^n$ of the n-tuples is a F-vector space whose addition and scalar multiplication are defined component-wise.
-Its standard basis is the basis that has as its ith element the tuple with all components equal to 0 except the ith that is 1.
+Let F be a field, the set $F^n$ of the n-tuples is an F-vector space whose addition and scalar multiplication are defined component-wise.
+Its standard basis is the basis that has as its i-th element the tuple with all components equal to 0 except the i-th one, equal to 1.